crs4/life_monitor/README.md

 ###### Additional notes on WorkflowHub configuration

 * In order to get correct URLs from the WorkflowHub API, you need to set the base URL.
-Go to Server admin > Settings and set "Site base URL" to `https://<BASE_URL>:3000` (e.g., `https://seek:3000` is the configuration of this field on the [Seek](#aux-services) instance f the pre-configured LifeMonitor deployment ).
+Go to Server admin > Settings and set "Site base URL" to `https://<BASE_URL>:3000` (e.g., `https://seek:3000` is the configuration of this field on the [Seek](#aux-services) instance in the pre-configured LifeMonitor deployment).

 * To enable workflows, go to Server admin > Enable/disable features and click on "Workflows enabled".
 You can set "CWL Viewer URL" to `https://view.commonwl.org/`.